New Westminster Salmonbellies

 In 1928, the New Westminster Salmonbellies were selected to represent Canada in field lacrosse at the 1928 Olympic Games in Amsterdam, as they were the defending Mann Cup champions.
 After a 3–6 loss to the United States (represented by the Johns Hopkins University team) and a 9–5 victory over Great Britain, all three teams were tied in the standings and were each awarded gold medals.

 Salmonbellie Alumni Paul Parnell, Wayne Goss, Eric Cowieson, Jack Bionda, Cliff Sepka, Dave Durante and Geordie Dean have all had their numbers retired by the team.
 There are more Salmonbellies alumni in the Canadian Lacrosse Hall of Fame than from any other team.

 The Salmonbellie name arose from a taunt given by an opposing team's fan during an early game.
 The fan called the New West team "salmonbellies" referring to the fact that salmon was considered a lowly food at the time.
 But the players liked the name, concluding that the belly was the prime portion on the fish, so the name was adopted and has stuck for over a century.
 The name is never spelled with a "y" even when one writes about an individual "Salmonbellie."

 Salmonbellies vs. the World: The Story of Lacrosse's Most Famous Team & Their Greatest Opponents (Caitlin Press, 2013) by W.B.
 MacDonald, is an in-depth, illustrated book which shares stories of the players' lives, successes and heartbreaks.

+Affiliated Teams

+Jr A

+The Jr A Salmonbellies play in the BC Junior A Lacrosse League.
+Similar to the Senior team, they play out of Queen's Park Arena.
+The team has won 2 Minto Cups, in 1960 and 1994.